jonpalmisc/screenshot_ninja/README.md

 ## Install

-Screenshot Ninja is not yet in the official plugin repository, so for now clone this repository into your user plugins folder.
+Screenshot Ninja is not yet in the official plugin repository, so for now clone this repository or download a release and place it in your user plugins folder.

 ## Usage